Truck Accident Lawyers

 How Do I Choose a Truck Accident Lawyer

-First, determine whether the attorneys you are considering focus their practice on handling motor carrier cases, and whether they have a record of successfully litigating these type cases.
-Many attorneys claim to have this expertise, but simply try to settle cases quickly and do not desire to go to trial.
+First, determine whether the attorneys you are considering focus their practice on handling motor carrier cases and whether they have a record of successfully litigating these types of cases.
+Many attorneys claim to have this expertise but simply try to settle cases quickly and do not desire to go to trial.
 Insurance companies generally know who these attorneys are and will try to offer less than a fair settlement value.

 Our firm is always prepared and willing to go to trial if the case cannot settle for a proper amount under the law.
 We do it multiple times every year and have for more than 65 years.

 We have won more than 150 jury verdicts for more than $1 million each, totaling more than $30 billion.
 We have been named "One of America's Most Winning Law Firms" by the National Law Journal, and are listed in Best Lawyers in America; Super Lawyers, and Trial Lawyers Hall of Fame.

 What Does It Cost to Hire a Truck Accident Attorney